Financial-Times/o-loading/README.md

 - [Contact](#contact)
 - [Licence](#licence)

-Loading indicators come in the following themes:

-- light
-- dark

-And the following sizes:

-- small
-- medium
-- large

 ## Markup
 In order to display a loading indicator in your product, you will need to supply the theme and the size modifiers in your markup, e.g.:
 ```html